remziorak/AXI_DTW_IP/README.md

 ![image](https://user-images.githubusercontent.com/45906647/88442272-8ab8e280-ce1c-11ea-9f95-ed9261800a4b.png)

 The IO ports shown in RTL schematic mapped on 6 register.
-This registers are read and written by processor through AXI Interconnect.
+This registers can be read and written by processor through AXI Interconnect.
 Register mapping shown in below table.

 | Register | Port Name     | Description                                                  |
 | -------- | ------------- | ------------------------------------------------------------ |